arcdocs/arcdocs.github.io/book/software/applications/paraview.md

 Recommended where the graphical interface (menu items, etc.) feels sluggish, or where the best possible performance is required.

-Select a version number from the list of installed versions of the paraview server, then download and install a copy of that version appropriate to your machine from the [ParaView website](http://www.paraview.org/).
+Select a version number from the list of installed versions of the Paraview server, then download and install a copy of that version appropriate to your machine from the [ParaView website](http://www.paraview.org/).
 The list of installed versions is provided by the command:

 ```bash
 $ module avail paraview-osmesa
 ```

-Once installed and running, it can be used to connect to a paraview server running on the cluster (see below).
+Once installed and running, it can be used to connect to a Paraview server running on the cluster (see below).

-## Running the paraview server
+## Running the ParaView server

-The paraview server does not need to be run on the same computer as the graphical interface and takes on the role of file access and graphics rendering.
-Warning -- there is no authentication step when connecting to a paraview server!
+The Paraview server does not need to be run on the same computer as the graphical interface and takes on the role of file access and graphics rendering.
+Warning -- there is no authentication step when connecting to a Paraview server!
 Between the time of start of the server and the time at which a client is connected to it, anyone logged into the cluster can connect a client to it!

 Once started, it will print a line of the form: